Moving overseas is something I always needed to do.

 Tim and I met the old-fashioned way, before dating apps were a massive thing, so I have to admit I haven’t had experience with this kind of app.
 Everyone I know who’s single however, now uses apps to find love or companionship, so I definitely believe they’re an incredible (and futuristic) way to meet people.

-As they have over 300 million users world-wide, Badoo is SO handy for single people who have just moved overseas.
+As they have over 360 million users worldwide, Badoo is SO handy for single people who have just moved overseas.
 You can safely search for people in your area, so much so, by simply using their ‘Bumped Into’ feature, you can even find out who you crossed paths with that day – whether you were at a coffee shop, doing some retail therapy, or even just walking down the street.
 How cool is that?!

 Once you’ve found someone you want to talk to and you’ve matched, you can chat away!
 With a ‘Rich’ profile you can get to know the person you’re chatting to more, by hearing their laugh, watching their videos and checking out their Instagram photos.
 This is perfect if you want to know more about the person before you meet!